jet/equinox/README.md

       context -> inputsAndOrCommand -> 'State -> Event list

-    (There are more advanced forms that allow the `decide` function to be `Async` and/or to also return a `'result` which will be yielded to the caller driving the Decision as the return value of the `Transact` function).
+  NOTE: (There are more advanced forms that allow the `decide` function to be `Async` and/or to also return a `'result` which will be yielded to the caller driving the Decision as the return value of the `Transact` function).

+### So what kind of a thing is a Decider then?

 So, what is a Decider then?
 A marketing term?
 Jérémie's way of explaining an app?